 Even after factories reopen, they rarely produce a total capacity as a large workforce is still absent.
 Sometimes factories resume production with less than 50% of the workforce.
-Unfortunately for factories that are very dependent on this labor market, some of those workers may never return.
+Unfortunately for factories dependent on this labor market, some workers may never return.
 This uncertainty is one of the issues Indian factories face after Diwali.

 Many do not return as they find opportunities closer to home or more lucrative ones.
 Each year, the factory loses much of its workforce, which needs to be replaced and, more importantly, training to avoid potential quality issues.
 This replacement of the crew, coupled with the abundance of back-orders received during Diwali, increases the delivery times.

 Another factor worth mentioning is that even though raw-material suppliers might not be busy, they use Diwali as an excuse for being slow.

 Some large factories pushed to maximum capacity might subcontract small job workers to meet the explosive demand.
 Quality issues may arise as these job workers do not have the same quality assurance processes to match the quality of the well-certified factories.

 Another critical factor that may delay production times is the shortage of raw materials, as raw material suppliers have their backlog.
 Hence, factories cannot proceed with the production until they get all components.

 What happens 1-2 months before Diwali?

 The timeline and production planning before Diwali depends on the factory’s capacity and factors such as:

 - volume of order

 - the complexity of the production